okraus42/42-4-cub3d/README.md

 Todo today:
 # Try Quad/Nine pixel optimisation
-Increase score for difficulty
+# Increase score for difficulty
-Increase decrease score for light distance
+# Increase decrease time for light distance
-Fog initiation not working sometimes?
+# Fog initiation not working sometimes?
+# map decreases time
-Ray optimisation update ray angle offsets only once Reset light distance on new game
+Ray optimisation update ray angle offsets only once
+# Reset light distance on new game
 Experiment with background pictures for menu, walls and around the game (background frame for the game)